Duzos/fakeplayer/README.md

 To do this, you run the command ```/players url <entity> <url>```

+### Trending Skins

+The mod provides a list of trending skins that you can use for your fake players.

+To use this feature, shift and right-click the fake player to open the GUI.

 ### Slim Skin Support!
 This mod supports both slim skins and regular skins.